-Tooth bonding is a relatively simple procedure to fill a tooth after a cavity has been removed.
-Bonding can also be used to cover stained teeth and repair a chipped tooth.
-The dentist will use a tooth-colored composite resin and mold it over the tooth for a virtually invisible restoration.
-After the resin has been applied an ultraviolet light is used to harden the resin, which is then polished to give you a fresh, new smile.
+Tooth bonding is a relatively simple procedure to fill a tooth cavity.
+Your dentist can also use bonding to cover stained teeth and repair a chipped tooth.
+First, the dentist will use a tooth-colored composite resin and mold it over the tooth for a virtually invisible restoration.

 Tooth bonding is semi-permanent.
-With proper care and maintenance, tooth bonding should last for 10 or more years.
-This is one of the safest, quickest and most affordable treatment options.
+With proper care and maintenance, tooth bonding should last for ten or more years.
+This is one of the safest, quickest, and most affordable treatment options.

 Inlays & Onlays